Planning on Moving Overseas

 Purchase Medical Insurance

 Ensure that you’re financially covered in case of injury or illness.
-We recommend identifying a medical insurance plan that will give you the freedom to choose any hospital, with 24-hour emergency assistance.
-Learn more about global health insurance and see which plan is right for you.
+We recommend identifying a medical insurance plan that will give you the freedom to choose any hospital with 24-hour emergency assistance.
+Learn more about global medical insurance or compare global medical insurance and see which plan is right for you.

 Get Necessary Immunizations

-From malaria to typhoid, there are a handful of harmful diseases that can easily be prevented with proper treatment.
+From malaria to typhoid, a handful of harmful diseases can easily be prevented with proper treatment.
 Explore this list of immunizations that are recommended for each country.

 Visit the Doctor for a Checkup